randlab/pyKasso/README.md

 	- Change the paths in the notebook to your local paths
 	- Try to run the notebook

-You may experienced issues with the `agd-hfm` package.
+You may experience issues with the `agd-hfm` package.
 If such a message appear during pykasso execution
 ```
 ERROR : the HFMpy library is not found, and the path to the FileHFM binaries is not set
 ```